Mentors Needed to Work with Children of Prisoners

 Y-NOW youth participants are 11-15, living in the Louisville metro area, with at least one incarcerated parent.
 The stigma of having a parent incarcerated means that these youth often feel shame, blame, fear, ridicule, and embarrassment.
-They typically struggle academically, and have a difficult time trusting adults.
+They typically struggle academically and have a difficult time trusting adults.
 Studies show that children of prisoners more likely to become incarcerated themselves one day.
 We believe these youth deserve a chance to become productive members of our community.
 But we need your help to break the cycle.

-Volunteer mentors are needed to take the time to listen and provide encouragement, support, and stability so that these youth might begin to create a future that is distinctly different from the past.
-Mentoring in the Y-NOW program is a great way to gain insight into the lives of today's youth and to connect with people from all over our community as it provides both one-on-one and group mentoring opportunities.
+Volunteer mentors are needed to take the time to listen and to provide encouragement, support, and stability so that these youth might begin to create a future that is distinctly different from the past.
+Mentoring in the Y-NOW program is a great way to gain insight into the lives of today's youth and to connect with people from all over our community as it provides both a one-on-one and group mentoring experience.

 - Child Development